 Constance Creech, EdD, MSN, RN, ANP-BC

-Dr. Creech is an Associate Professor of Nursing and Director of Nursing Graduate Programs in the School of Nursing.
+Dr. Creech is a Professor of Nursing and Director of Nursing Graduate Programs in the School of Nursing.
 She has an MSN in Nursing and an EdD in Curriculum and Instruction from Wayne State University in Detroit, MI.
 She is a board certified Adult Nurse Practitioner with a practice in a workplace wellness program.
 Dr. Creech has been on faculty in the School of Nursing at the University of Michigan-Flint for over 20 years.

 Dr. Creech is the faculty for the Nursing Education course (NUR 870) in the Doctor of Nursing Practice program.
 She teaches and chairs DNP student research projects (NUR 903).
 Dr. Creech also teaches clinical skills practicums during student residency.